estherwaiyaki/Phase_3-project/README.md

 # Phase_3-project
 ## Business Understanding

-Background and overview
+## Background and overview
-The business problem at hand involves the development of a predictive model for customer churn using the available dataset, aiming to identify customers at risk of leaving the service.
+The project involves the development of a predictive model for customer churn using the available dataset, aiming to identify customers at risk of leaving the service.
 This project directly concerns stakeholders such as the marketing and sales teams, customer service departments, and upper management, with the potential to significantly impact customer retention and overall profitability.
 While the primary data source is the provided customer dataset, the project's scope encompasses the development and validation of the predictive model, along with the identification of key features influencing churn.
 Stakeholders' understanding and alignment regarding the project's objectives, scope, and expected outcomes are crucial, as clear communication is vital to ensure a unified understanding across different parts of the organization.

 ## Business problem